nopitaa/nopitaa/README.md

 ## 🚀 About Me
 - 🎓 Informatics Engineering student at Telkom University
 - 🌍 Interested in web development, mobile application, and artificial intelligence
-- 🛠️ Experienced in programming languages such as Python, Java, JavaScript, Lravel, PHP, etc.
 - 📚 Always eager to learn new things and contribute to open-source projects

 ## 🔥 Languages & Frameworks